aerror2/BLHeli_S_C/README.md

-I am try to translate  blheli_s to c language, because i want to use stm32/or other mcu to control it.
+A project translate  blheli_s to c language, because i want to use stm32/or other mcu to control it.

+I make a lot of comments and draw the flow chart for the blheli-s

 ----  here is the original readme-----